DanielCarmel/auto-captions/README.md

 ## Using Local LLMs with llama-cpp-python

-This project now supports using local LLMs through llama-cpp-python instead of requiring Ollama.
+This project supports using local LLMs through llama-cpp-python instead of requiring Ollama.
 This gives you more flexibility in how you load and use models.

 ### Installing llama-cpp-python